 This vitamin is not “just” a bone nutrient.
 Vitamin D supports a strong immune system.
 Deficiency may raise your risk for autoimmune diseases including multiple sclerosis, lupus, and rheumatoid arthritis.
 In addition, vitamin D may lower your risk for heart disease and type 2 diabetes.

-Vitamin D is also an antioxidant in the body, as recent research shows.
+But is Vitamin D an antioxidant?
+Yes it is, as recent research shows.
 In research published in the journal “Aging,” a team of researchers from New York Medical College and New Jersey Medical School looked at the effects of vitamin D on oxidative damage to DNA caused by free radicals.
 They found that adding vitamin D to the cells reduced the signs of free radical damage.

 A study in “Ukranian Biochemical Journal” confirmed these effects.
 Researchers looked at liver cells, or hepatocytes, of mice with diabetes.
 They showed that in mice with vitamin D deficiency, there was less antioxidant activity and more oxidation in the cells.
 More liver cells also died in the vitamin D-deficient mice compared to their sufficient counterparts.
 It is possible that vitamin D in humans can protect liver cells.